afeld/computing-in-context/project_3.md

 [General Project information](notebooks.md#projects)

-You can think of this as [Project 2](project_2.md), expanded.
+You can think of this as similar to the [Project 2](project_2.md) requirements, but expanded.
 [Examples of Final Projects for Python for Public Policy](https://python-public-policy.afeld.me/en/columbia/final_project/examples.html) - the result of this Project will be similar.

 ### Process